-Trainees following this route are employed directly by a school as an unqualified teacher.
+Trainees following this route are employed and paid directly by a school as an unqualified teacher.
 They will work towards QTS (Qualified Teacher Status) and can achieve 30 Masters level credits.
 Trainees will benefit from full access to the University library throughout the programme.
 The National College of Teaching and Leadership provides funding towards the cost of the course and the salary of the trainee.
 There is no cost to the trainee.

 To find out more visit the University of Hertfordshire website.

 Due to the changes in central funding, we are now only able to shortlist applicants if they already have a school committed to supporting them with their training year.